-As my finals I was supposed to do 3 artworks.
+As my finals, I was supposed to do 3 artworks.

-Third on was up to me.
+The third one was up to me.
 I choose to do my best work of Marylin Monroe in mosaic technique.
-It took me several weeks to finish and I’m very pleased to hear that they have it displayed at school walls till this day.
-I don’t have the photo of my final work but this summer I decided to recreate my best work and place it on my new room wall. :
+It took me several weeks to finish and I’m very pleased to hear that they have it displayed on school walls to this day.

-I tried to make some statues few times.
+I tried to make some statues a few times.
 This is my best but arm-less result of slender lady.
 (I had a thing for faceless creatures at that time)

 10. The rest

-everything that doesn’t fit to any of categories listed above.
+everything that doesn’t fit any of the categories listed above.
 It contains different techniques I tried, my poor attempt to study heart anatomy and ending up drawing it instead, slender family or my first legal drawing on the wall at our balcony.
 Enjoy: